tamper_side_white_mat_tamping_banner

 Which tamper fits my portafilter?

 Tampers come in different diameters.
 The standard sizes are 51 mm, 53 mm, and 58 mm.
-It’s important to choose the right size tamper.

 Before you buy, check our sizing guide to be sure you’re ordering the right diameter.
 This guide is based on feedback from customers and is continuously updated.